MicrosoftDocs/ai-builder/ai-builder-docs/lobe-overview.md

 ---
-title: Overview of machine learning models - AI Builder | Microsoft Docs
+title: Overview of image classification for machine learning - AI Builder | Microsoft Docs
-description: Provides an overview of how you can use machine learning models in AI Builder to add intelligence to your apps.
+description: Provides an overview of how you can use image classification models in AI Builder to add intelligence to your apps.
 author: JakeCohenMicrosoft
 ms.service: aibuilder
 ms.topic: conceptual